erhurunp/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### Task Eight - Script that adds a number to stored environment variable
  #### Task Nine - Script that prints the result of POWER divided by DIVIDE, followed by a new line
 #### Task Ten - Script that displays the result of an environmental variable raised to the power of another
+#### Task Eleven - Script that converts binary numbers to deanery numbers